-If you're looking for a magical treehouse holiday near Bristol, you're in luck.
-The South West is home to some of the UK’s most charming and unusual treehouse stays, from Somerset and Wiltshire to Monmouthshire and the Cotswolds.
+If you're looking for a magical treehouse in Bristol or just outside the city, you're in luck.
+The South West is home to some of the UK’s most charming and unusual treehouse stays.

-We know the area inside out (the Canopy & Stars HQ is right here in Bristol), and we’ve explored the very best glamping treehouses within two hours of the city.
-Whether you’re after a romantic retreat, a rustic adventure, or a luxury hideaway in the trees, you'll find your perfect break below.
+We know the area inside out (the Canopy & Stars HQ is right here in Bristol), and we’ve explored the the very best treehouse stays within two hours of Bristol.
+Whether you’re after a romantic retreat, a rustic adventure, or a luxury hideaway outside of the city in the trees, you'll find your perfect escape from Bristol below.

 Mendip Hills to the left of you, alpacas to the right – you must be at Uplands Treehouse.
 A mere half an hour from Bristol, this tranquil haven is perched in the trees behind the owner’s house.